Hands-On Literacy, Grade 6

 Table of Contents

 Meet the Author Introduction 1.
 Backpacks and Satchels: Characterization 2.
 Postcard Glyph: Fiction Plot, Characterization, Conflict, Setting, and Theme 3.
 Pawn Shop: Biography 4.
 Personal Logo Business Cards: Characterization 5.
 Trading Cards: Plot, Characters, Theme, Setting, and Conflict 6.
 Picturing the Most Important Idea Never Explained: Theme 7.
 Create a Mood in Nine Panels: Poetry 8.
 Putting it All Together with Parodies, a Full Hands-on Literacy Unit 9.
 Literacy Choice Cube Menus

-Mark Hess is a SENG board member and the editor of the SENG Library and author of several Prufrock books, including the 3-book set, Social and Emotional Curriculum for Gifted Students, Grades 4, 5, and 6.
-He is President of the Colorado Association for Gifted Students and serves as the Gifted Programs Specialist in a large, urban school district in Colorado Springs.
+Mark Hess is a SENG board member and the editor of the SENG Library, President of the Colorado Association for Gifted Students, and serves as the Gifted Programs Specialist in a large, urban school district in Colorado Springs.
 Mark also serves as an advisory committee member for NAGC’s Teaching for High Potential.
-As Portable Gifted and Talented, Mark has shared over 24,000 free resources for teachers and parents of gifted children.
+At Portable Gifted and Talented, Mark has shared over 25,000 free resources for teachers and parents of gifted children.
 You can visit his website at www.giftedlearners.org.